srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_06-automatic-enrollment-of-devices-in-dps.md

 1. Right-click in the empty space below **ContainerDevice**, and then click **Paste**

+    You should see that a folder named "ContainerDevice - Copy" has been created.

 1. Right-click **ContainerDevice - Copy**, click **Rename**, and then type **ContainerDevice2001**

 1. Repeat steps 3-5 to create folders with the following names: